 While many persons of Latin American descent practice Catholicism, for some, Santería and Espiritismo blend with their spiritual beliefs [98; 148].
 Both Santería and Espiritismo have their roots in African and Catholic beliefs [108].
-When enslaved Africans were brought to the Caribbean, they were exposed to Catholicism [108].
+When African slaves were brought to the Caribbean, they were exposed to Catholicism [108].
 The blending of the traditional African religion of Ifa and Roman Catholicism resulted in Santería.
-Orishas, the potent forces or spiritual energies that are the foundation of the universe, are the central tenet of Santería [109].
+Orishas, the potent forces or spiritual energies that are the foundation of the universe, are the central tenet of Santería [272].

 Espiritismo is another spiritual belief system practiced among Hispanics/Latinos.
 The central focus of Espiritismo involves the existence of both good and evil spirits that can affect health [148].
 According to the doctrine of Espiritismo, spirits are reincarnated in order to progress spiritually and all humans have benevolent spirits that guide them through the daily activities of life.
-However, evil spirits may be encountered, which can have adverse and negative influence [108].
+However, evil spirits may be encountered, which can have adverse and negative influence [108; 272].
 One of the goals in Espiritismo is to achieve harmony and balance in relation to self, others, and the spirits [108].
 Some have termed these belief systems as "healing cults" [157].
+In one study, families living in the South Bronx in New York City were more than twice as likely to use mental health services if they were involved with Epsiritismo and/or Santería compared with those without involvement.